Sajib-Mandal/python/README.md

 ```
 # Set
 Set is a collection which is unordered, unchangeable*, and unindexed.
 No duplicate members.
 * Creating a set: You can create a set in Python by enclosing a comma-separated sequence of elements in curly braces '{}'.
-Alternatively, you can use the set() constructor to create an empty set or convert other iterable types (like lists or tuples) to a set.
+Alternatively, you can use the 'set()' constructor to create an empty set or convert other iterable types (like lists or tuples) to a set.
-* Adding elements to a set: You can add an element to a set using the add() method.
+* Adding elements to a set: You can add an element to a set using the `add()` method.
 The element will be added to the set if it doesn't already exist in the set.
 *